From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Multispectral pedestrian detection

 \section{Multispectral pedestrian detection}

-In Section II, most reviewed methods focus on detecting pedestrians in single-spectral images (\textit{e.g.,} color image or thermal image).
+In Section \ref{sec-sspd}, most reviewed methods focus on detecting pedestrians in single-spectral images (\textit{e.g.,} color image).
 However, single-spectral pedestrian detection is not very robust to illumination variations.
-For instance, the color camera is ineffective at acquiring useful information about pedestrians at night.
-Therefore, multispectral pedestrian detection \cite{Chen_PDMSC_TIV_2019} has become important for self-driving and video surveillance, where the color and thermal images can provide complementary visual information.
-Table \ref{table:method_ms} summarizes 12 typical methods for multispectral pedestrian detection.
+For instance, the color camera is ineffective at acquiring useful information at night.
+Therefore, multispectral pedestrian detection \cite{Chen_PDMSC_TIV_2019} becomes important for self-driving and video surveillance, where the color and thermal images provide complementary visual information.
+Table \ref{table:method_ms} summarizes some typical methods for multispectral pedestrian detection.

-Some methods explore how to fuse deep features (\textit{e.g.,} input fusion, feature fusion, and decision fusion) from multispectral images.
-Liu \textit{et al.} \cite{Liu_MPNN_BMVC_2016} exploited the effectiveness of deep convolutional neural networks for multispectral pedestrian detection.
-Four different feature fusions at different stages (called low-level fusion, middle-level fusion, high-level fusion, and score fusion) are compared in their work.
+Some methods explore how to deep fusion of multispectral images, including input fusion, feature fusion, and decision fusion.
+Liu \textit{et al.} \cite{Liu_MPNN_BMVC_2016} exploited four kinds of fusions at different stages (called low-level fusion, middle-level fusion, high-level fusion, and score fusion).
 It is found that middle-level fusion (Highway Fusion) achieves the best detection performance.
 To take advantage of the pre-trained model on ImageNet \cite{Russakovsky_ImageNet_IJCV_2015}, Konig \textit{et al.} \cite{Konig_FusionRPN_CVPR_2017} added one 1$\times1$ convolutional layer to reduce the number of fused channels to the same number of input channel of VGG.
-Further, boosted decision trees were used to improve performance, as in \cite{Zhang_RPN+BF_ECCV_2016}.
+Further, boosted decision trees were used as in \cite{Zhang_RPN+BF_ECCV_2016}.
 To better combine the features from different modalities, Zhang \textit{et al.} \cite{Zhang_CMIAN_IF_2019} introduced a cross-modality interactive attention module to exploit the complementary nature of different modalities.
-Guan \textit{et al.} \cite{Guan_IADNN_IF_2019} and Li \textit{et al.} \cite{Li_IAFRCNN_PR_2019} explored an illumination-aware mechanism for multi-spectral pedestrian detection by using the predicted illumination value to re-weight the results of the day and night sub-networks.
-To solve the modality imbalance problems, Zhou \textit{et al.} proposed a single-stage detector that contains a differential modality aware fusion module and an illumination aware feature alignment module.
+Guan \textit{et al.} \cite{Guan_IADNN_IF_2019} and Li \textit{et al.} \cite{Li_IAFRCNN_PR_2019} explored an illumination-aware mechanism by using the predicted illumination value to re-weight the results of the day and night sub-networks.
+To solve the modality imbalance problem, Zhou \textit{et al.} \cite{Zhou_MBNet_ECCV_2020} proposed a single-stage detector that contains a differential modality aware fusion module and an illumination aware feature alignment module.